cursi36/BayesDesOpt/README.md

 Currently, the framework deals only with serial link manipulators.
 Yet, any robotic structure can be added by modifying the forward kinematics method in `Robot_class.m` .

+## How to run BayesDesOpt
+The folder *examples/* contains `BayesdesOpt.m` which is the main function to run the design optimizaton problem.
+It loads a configuration file in .xml format where the user can set the variables to optimize for.
+Some exemplary configuration files can be found *examples/Data*.
+`BayesdesOpt.m` calls `readSolverConfig.m`, which loads and parses the configuration file, and `setOptimizationvariables.m` to set the variables to optimize for, based on the user's choice.

+Different option for Baysian Optimization can be chosen by the user directly in `BayesdesOpt.m`.

 ## Cost Function

 The framework is meant to find the optimal parameters that maximize the volume of the dexterous workspace (WS).